 The Hessell-Tiltman prize of £2,000 is awarded annually for a non-fiction book of specifically historical content.
-Entrants, which may include first British translations, are to be books of high literary merit – that is, not primarily written for the academic market – and can cover all historical periods up to and including the end of the 1960s.
+Entrants are to be books of high literary merit – that is, not primarily written for the academic market – and can cover all historical periods.

 Marjorie Hessell-Tiltman was a member of PEN during the 1960s and 1970s.
 On her death in 1999 she bequeathed £100,000 to the PEN Literary Foundation to found a prize in her name.